TrainWeb.org Facebook Page

 Georgetown Loop Railroad 44-ton switcher 21, ex.
 Rocky Mountain Steel Mills, nee Colorado Fuel and Iron 21, built by General Electric.

-Denver and Rio Grande Western refrigerator car 153 built by the railroad in 1924.
+Denver and Rio Grande Western refrigerator car 153, built by the railroad in 1924.

-A Silver Plume scene.
+Silver Plume scenes.

 Silver Plume station built in 1883.

-Georgetown Loop coach 284 "Argentine" built by Coast Steel in 1976 as White Pass and Yukon 284 "Lake Takhini".
+Georgetown Loop coach 284 "Argentine", nee White Pass and Yukon 284 "Lake Takhini", built by Coast Steel in 1976.

 The Argentine Central Railway plaque.

-Silver mine trailings on Republic Mountain.
+Silver mine tailings on Republic Mountain.

 Georgetown Loop Railroad U4B 140, nee United States Gypsum 140, built by General Electric in 1926.
-Now let us enjoy a trip on this unique railroad.

-We start off by descending through the forest.
+We started by descending through the forest.

-The train rounds the Big Fill.
+Rounding the Big Fill.

-The train is descending to the first crossing of Clear Creek.
+Descending to the first crossing of Clear Creek.

-The train crossed Clear Creek.
+Crosing Clear Creek.

-The train ran by the stone retaining wall.
+A stone retaining wall.

 The stop for the Mine Tour.